-Phentermine (duromine) is a prescription dietary aid intended for short term use by people who are seriously overweight or obese, according to the Mayo Clinic.
+Phentermine (duromine) is a prescription dietary aid intended for short term use by people who have overweight or obesity, according to the Mayo Clinic.
 Duromine is meant to be used in combination with physical activity and a medically supervised weight loss plan.
-Phentermine curbs hunger by directly impacting the part of the brain that’s in charge of your appetite.
+Phentermine curbs hunger by directly impacting the part of the brain that's in charge of your appetite.

 According to the National Institute of Health (NIH) duromine is generally taken for about one month but the length of treatment can vary.
 Since it is possible to become dependent on duromine, the medication should not be taken for longer than the prescribed time and only in the recommended dosage.

 Video of the Day

 Phentermine is available in both tablets and extended-release (long-acting) capsules.
 Some tablets can be broken up and blended in with food but the extended release pill should not be squashed or eaten.